Ghislaine Maxwell: Congressional testimony

+In May, Todd Blanche said that he would not recommend a pardon for Ghislaine Maxwell.

 TerraMar Project

-In 2012 Maxwell founded the TerraMar Project, a nonprofit organisation that advocated the protection of oceans.
-She gave a lecture for TerraMar at the University of Texas at Dallas and a TED talk at TEDx Charlottesville in 2014.
+In 2012, Maxwell founded the TerraMar Project, a nonprofit organisation that advocated the protection of oceans.
+In her TEDx talk, she said the inspiration for the TerraMar project was when she was using a submarine, and at 1,500 ft deep, she thought she saw a mythical creature, but then found out it was actually a coat hanger.
+She gave a lecture for TerraMar at the University of Texas at Dallas and a TEDx talk at TEDx Charlottesville in 2014.
 Maxwell accompanied Stuart Beck, a 2013 TerraMar board member, to two United Nations meetings to discuss the project.
 The TerraMar Project announced its closure on 12 July 2019, less than a week after the charges of sex trafficking brought by New York federal prosecutors against Epstein became public.
 An associated, UK-based company, Terramar (UK), listed Maxwell as a director.
 An application for the United Kingdom organisation to be closed was made on 4 September 2019, with the first notice in The London Gazette made on 17 September 2019.
 The company Terramar (UK) was listed as officially dissolved on 3 December 2019.

 Personal life

-Since at least 1997 Maxwell has maintained a residence in Belgravia, London.
-In 2000 she moved into a 7000 ft2 townhouse on East 65th Street, New York City, six blocks from Epstein's mansion.
+From at least 1997, Maxwell maintained a residence in Belgravia, London.
+In 2000 she moved into a 7000 ft2 townhouse on East 65th Street in Manhattan, New York City, six blocks from Epstein's mansion.
 Maxwell's townhouse was purchased for US$4.95 million by an anonymous limited liability company, with an address that matches the office of J. Epstein & Co.
 Representing the buyer was Darren Indyke, Epstein's longtime lawyer.
-In April 2016 the property was sold for US$15 million.
+In April 2016 the property was sold for $15 million.

+According to Maxwell, she stopped having physical relations with Epstein in 2001.
+She also said her relationship with Epstein in 2019 was almost nonexistent.

 For a time during her London years, Maxwell dated Count Gianfranco Cicogna-Mozzoni.
-Andrew Lownie maintains that Maxwell was romantically linked to Andrew Mountbatten-Windsor (then Prince Andrew, Duke of York) for a few years around year 2000.
-Following her personal and professional involvement with Epstein, Maxwell was romantically linked for several years to Ted Waitt, founder of Gateway Computers.
+Starting in 2003 Maxwell was romantically linked for several years, until 2010 to Ted Waitt, founder of Gateway Computers.
 She attended the wedding of Chelsea Clinton in 2010 as Waitt's guest.
-Maxwell helped Waitt obtain and renovate a luxury yacht, the Plan B, and used it for travel to France and Croatia before their relationship ended, in late 2010 or early 2011.
+Maxwell helped Waitt to obtain and renovate a luxury yacht, the Plan B, and used it for travel to France and Croatia before their relationship ended in late 2010 or early 2011.

 On 15 August 2019, reports surfaced that Maxwell had been living since 2007 in Manchester-by-the-Sea, Massachusetts, in the home of Scott Gerald Borgerson, a Council on Foreign Relations fellow in residence.
 In October 2020, due to the publicity surrounding Maxwell, Borgerson stepped down as CEO of CargoMetrics, a hedge fund he had founded.
 Maxwell and Borgerson were described as having been in a romantic relationship for several years.
 Locals in the town of Manchester-by-the-Sea said Maxwell had kept a low profile, went by "G" instead of her full first name, and had been seen on several occasions walking a Vizsla dog along the beach.